rajatasusual/llamabox/README.md

 ## **14. Browser Extension**

-WSL Assistant includes a lightweight browser extension to capture web content for your AI-powered knowledge base:
+WSL Assistant can be used with a lightweight [browser extension](https://github.com/rajatasusual/llamabox_extension) to capture web content for your AI-powered knowledge base:

 ✅ **Quick Content Capture**:
 - Select text snippets from any webpage